 The audio, summary, extra resources and full transcript are below.

 Want to work on ensuring AI remains safe and robustly beneficial?
-We want to help.
+We want to offer free help.

-We’ve helped dozens of people formulate their plans, and put them in touch with academic mentors.
-If you want to work on AI safety, apply for our free coaching service.
+We’ve helped dozens of people compare their options, formulate their plans, and put them in touch with academic mentors. **If you want to work on AI safety, apply for our free one-on-one coaching service.**

 1m33s – What OpenAI is doing, Dario’s research and why AI is so important